tom-barone/discontent/README.md

 When a website has some terrible content and you want to make sure your next fellow human doesn't waste their time, hit the 💢 button in the extension.
 Alternatively if it's great, show your love by hitting the 💚.

+To get things off the ground, I've used the [front page submissions list](https://news.ycombinator.com/lists) from [HackerNews](https://news.ycombinator.com/news).
+I've gone back a year in time and taken the best 30 from each day, hopefully that's a good starting point.

 Works for Google, Bing & DuckDuckGo.
+Would be cool to get it working generally for all outbound links everywhere.

 ## Motivation